1. Lazy & complacent sports media

 2. Confused nationalities

-I genuinely can't get my head around the concept of ‘Great Britain', and I don't think it's because I missed History at school – it's because it doesn't make sense.
-How can one sports person represent or at one tournament and then be representing Great Britain at the next.
-You can't be two nationalities!
-England, and Scotland are separate countries with separate identities; we should keep it that way and not pretend we're one big happy family just to improve our chances at the Olympics or Wimbledon.
-I've got nothing against Scotland or Wales – they're proud of their identities and rightly so, I just wish there was less room for confusion!
-I'm an Englishman with ‘United Kingdom' on my passport that could represent ‘Great Britain'.
-I just don't get it and never will, it drives me mad.
+I genuinely can’t get my head around the concept of ‘Great Britain’, and I don’t think it’s because I missed History at school – it’s because it doesn’t make sense.
+How can one sports person represent England or Scotland at one tournament and then be representing Great Britain at the next.
+You can’t be two nationalities!
+England, Wales and Scotland are separate countries with separate identities; we should keep it that way and not pretend we’re one big happy family just to improve our chances at the Olympics or Wimbledon.
+I’ve got nothing against Scotland or Wales – they’re proud of their identities and rightly so, I just wish there was less room for confusion!
+I’m an Englishman with ‘United Kingdom’ on my passport that could represent ‘Great Britain’.
+I just don’t get it and never will, it drives me mad.

 TRP verdict: We’ll get Union Jack-all thanks from you, no doubt, but you’re in.